 The STD/HIV Program strives to reduce the morbidity and mortality associated with sexually transmitted diseases (STDs), including chlamydia, gonorrhea, syphilis and HIV infection.
 The program also links people to services for disease prevention and control, including health care services for HIV.

-Public services include affordable testing for chlamydia, gonorrhea, syphilis and HIV infection at all county health departments, and through partnerships with other clinics, correctional facilities, academic institutions, and community-based organizations.
-Treatment for STDs is also provided at all health department clinics.
+Affordable testing for chlamydia, gonorrhea, syphilis and HIV infection is available from any county health department, and through partnerships with other clinics, correctional facilities, academic institutions, and community-based organizations.

 HIV/AIDS in Mississippi

 In Mississippi, the burden of HIV is disproportionately high for men who have sex with men (MSM).
-Among men whose risk factors for HIV are known, 85 percent of men reported having male-to-male sexual contact.
-In 2017, the burden of new HIV cases was highest among black males aged 20-24, while young adults aged 20-29 as a whole represented 43 percent of newly diagnosed cases.
-Testing and treatment is essential for these special groups.
-More HIV statistics »
+Among men whose risk factors for HIV are known, about 80 percent of men reported having male-to-male sexual contact.
+The burden of new HIV cases is highest among younger black males (ages 20-24), while young adults aged 20-29 as a whole represent the largest group of newly diagnosed cases.
+Testing and treatment is essential for these at-risk groups.
+More HIV statistics

-HIV testing is private, confidential and affordable at any county health department by appointment.
+STD/HIV testing is private, confidential and affordable at any county health department or our Crossroads Clinic by appointment.

 AIDS Hotline: 1-800-826-2961 for questions, information and assistance